Prof Adam Ockelford

 John Hall is a founding trustee of Soundabout, he has dedicated the past 20 years to help develop, raise awareness and fundraise for the charity.
 His tireless support and that of his family comes after a long and successful career in banking.
 John and his wife Sarah host an annual open day at their beautiful farm near Reading to help raise funds for Soundabout.

 Danielle graduated in English and Creative Studies and has singing experience with a number of choirs over the years.
 She now works in Events and Marketing in London.
 Danielle has known Soundabout since it began as her sister was one of the original participants 20 years ago and they both still attend as often as possible.
-Both Danielle and Lydia competed in 2016 Parallel London event and raised over £2000.
+Both Danielle and Lydia have raised over £5,000 over the past couple of years for the Charity.